Getting Started with Plugins

 </style>

-which will handle real-time updates from Designer:<template>
+src/components/PlayheadDisplay.vuewhich will handle real-time updates from Designer:

 <div class="playhead-section">